-Record rains cause flash flooding in Tennessee; 4 dead
+Record Rains Cause Flash Flooding in Tennessee; 4 Dead

 Many rivers and creeks were at or near their highest level since 2010, according to the weather service.
 A flooding event in May 2010 caused 21 deaths in Tennessee and an estimated $1.5 billion in damage in Nashville.

-Major flooding was forecast on two rivers.
-The weather service predicted the Harpeth River near Kingston Springs, west of Nashville, would crest about 20 feet (about 6.1 meters) above flood stage on Sunday night, while the Duck River at Centerville would crest about 17 feet (about 5.2 meters) above flood stage Monday morning.

-Eight people and a dog stayed overnight at Brentwood City Hall after flooding from the Little Harpeth River forced residents from their homes, City Manager Kirk Bednar said.
+Eight people and a dog were staying overnight at Brentwood City Hall after flooding from the Little Harpeth River forced residents from their homes, City Manager Kirk Bednar said.
 Hotels in the area were booked up, in part due to spring break, he said.

 Fifteen people were rescued and two were taken to the hospital at the City View Apartments in south Nashville, where the lower level of the building was flooded in waist-deep water.
 The fire department responded to reports of a collapse at the building following a mudslide, news outlets reported.
 The two hospitalized patients had injuries not considered to be life-threatening.